BitHighlander/test-dapp-cursor/llm/cursor_config.md

    - If changes are rejected, refine the plan based on feedback

 3. **Documentation Requirements**
-   - Log all interactions in the development.txt file
+   - Log all interactions in the appropriate log file
    - Include justification for each action
    - Record which model was used for each step